What Does The Canadian Consumer Spending Downturn Mean For You?

 It’s no secret that Canadian consumers have started spending less in 2022.

-We’re Silverman Consulting And Retail Services, a retail store closing consultant Canada.
+We’re Silverman Consulting and Retail Services, a retail store closing consultant Canada.

 Let’s take a look at what the consumer spending downturn could mean for your store, and what you can do to help your store survive.

-What’s Causing Canadian Consumers To Spend Less?
+What’s Causing Canadian Consumers to Spend Less?

-For many Canadians, the financial impacts of the COVID19 pandemic are still being felt.
+For many Canadians, the financial impacts of the COVID-19 pandemic are still being felt.

 We’ve all been hearing the word “recession” being used quite a bit recently, and this is making Canadian consumers feel anxious about the future.

-How Do Canadians Feel About The Coming Year?
+How Do Canadians Feel About the Coming Year?

 About 40% of Canadians have also had worsening household finances in the past year.

-How Are Canadian Spending Habits Predicted To Change?
+How Are Canadian Spending Habits Predicted to Change?

 Those are both good signs when it comes to getting customers to come back to your retail store.